What to Do in Rome with Kids: Fun Activities for Families

 Zoomarine

 There are many things to do, so everyone will have lots of fun and make memories.
 Younger kids can spend time in the petting areas.
-Older kids will get a kick out of all the thrilling roller coasters.
+Older kids will get a kick out of the thrilling roller coasters.
 This park mixes fun with learning.
 The moments you share will bring both joy and knowledge.
 Zoomarine is a great place for any family curious about ocean life.
-It is set in the Eternal City, making it a wonderful spot to visit with kids of any age.
+It is located near the Eternal City, making it a wonderful spot to visit with kids of any age.

-Catch a Rome Match at Stadio Olimpico
+Catch a Roma Match at Stadio Olimpico

 What to Do in Rome with Kids: Art, History, and Science Experiences for Kids